 Grey Reef Fishing Reports Provided By North Platte River Fly Shop

 Grey Reef fishing reports on the North Platte River is a free service provided by our Casper, Wyoming based fly shop fishing guides and customers.
 These Grey Reef fishing reports will be updated as often as needed and we will always change the report if any sudden changes should occur.
 However please understand that sudden storms can often change conditions overnight in and around Grey Reef before we can change the report.
-We welcome any fishing reports that you would like to provide on Gray Reef by giviing the fly shop a call or email.
+We welcome any fishing reports that you would like to provide on Gray Reef by giving the fly shop a call or email.

 Gray Reef Fishing Reports

-- Grey Reef Conditions: Clear to Green Color throughout
+- Grey Reef Conditions: Clear

 Trioco's, Red rock worms (annelids), San Juan worms, Hot Head Leeches, Squirrel Leeches, Rocky Mountain Caddis and midges.
 Swinging and dead drifting both the Brown Bite Me Buggers and Vanilla Buggers.
 Hot head leech or pine squirrel leech with san juan worm trailer also working well.
-For Dries try Trico Spinners, Parachute Adams, Caddis
+For Dries try Parachute Adams, Caddis

 Comments / Grey Reef Guide Reports